MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Audio

-WebView2 has methods to mute and unmute all audio and events to find out when there is audio playing.
+Your app can mute and unmute all audio, and find out when audio is playing.

 ##### [C#](#tab/c-sharp)